John Thompson House (Richboro, Pennsylvania)

-The John Thompson House is a historic house near Richboro in Northampton Township, Bucks County, Pennsylvania, United States.
-It was built in 1740 and was owned by John Thompson, a local American Revolutionary War veteran.
+The John Thompson House is an historic American house that is located near Richboro in Northampton Township, Bucks County, Pennsylvania.

+It was listed on the National Register of Historic Places on July 16, 1973.

+History and architectural features

+Built in 1740, this historic house was owned by John Thompson, a local American Revolutionary War veteran.
 Despite also being known as the Hip Roof House, the house has an elongated-gambrel roof instead of a hip roof.

-It was listed on the National Register of Historic Places on July 16, 1973.

-John Thompson, born 16 Nov 1726 in County Tyrone, Ireland, immigrated to the US in the mid-1700s with his mother and three brothers.
-He served as an Ensign during the American Revolution in the Northampton Company of Associators.
+John Thompson, who was born on November 16, 1726, in County Tyrone, Ireland, emigrated to the United States during the mid-1700s with his mother and three brothers.
+He served as an ensign in the Northampton Company of Associators during the American Revolution.
 Son of Elizabeth (McGraudy) Thompson and brother of Robert Thompson who owned the now Historic Thompson-Neeley House in Washington's Crossing.